 But heavy traffic is as good an explanation for being late as something like “There are many birds in Changi Village”.

 So what is the real reason for being late?
-I think that this is, because we are good at talking about values, but have forgotten that these values should also be part of daily courtesy and kindness, and not only values to be put on display on National Day.
+I think that this is, because we are good in talking about values.
+But we have forgotten that these values should also form part of daily courtesy and kindness, and not only be put on display on National Day.
 A good example of the huge gap between theory and practice is when meetings regarding value development or competency deployment cannot start on time because of the late arrival of key players.

 Their entrance with a “Sorry, I’m late” can be directly translated into “Sorry, I don’t respect you”.
 Would you want to say this to your colleagues or friends?
 Wouldn’t it be more appropriate to show the correct behaviour ourselves before we try to plant this seed in others?
 This would be good for our credibility as well.